 Gary is assisted by Seth Sylvan, a vice president at Rubenstein.
 Sylvan has more than 25 years of experience in the communications business and is considered an expert in crisis, brand, event, and marketing communications.

-Titanium Linx Consulting, founded by Margot K. Cargill, is a diversified project management firm specializing in providing support services in the areas of business development, marketing and communications, public and government relations, and compliance management.
+Titanium Linx Consulting, founded by Margo K. Cargill, is a diversified project management firm specializing in providing support services in the areas of business development, marketing and communications, public and government relations, and compliance management.
 Titanium Linx Consulting is a certified Federal WOSB and NYS M/W/DBE, and Cargill is the president of the Uniondale Chamber of Commerce and numerous business networking organizations throughout Nassau County.
-Cargill serves as the Community Ambassador for Westbury, Carle Place, and North Hempstead.